-[The approximate location of this second rest stop beyond Station B2 is indicated on a detail from the USGS map ( 164k and is near the break in slope just west of Flank Crater.
+[The approximate location of this second rest stop beyond Station B2 is indicated on B2-to-B3 traverse map and is labeled with the time "133:05:14".
+It is near the break in slope just west of Flank Crater.
 Farther east, they see some relatively level ground and then another slope up to what Al think is the rim.
-They will reach the top of that slope at about 133:20:28, just before they make their final stop at Station C-Prime.
-Here, Al is overestimating the time it will take them to reach the top of the slope, which is probably not surprising given the effort they put in since leaving Station B2.
-In fact, it took them just about 6 minutes, including one intermediate stop, to travel about 230 meters from B2 to their present location.
-The top of the slope they can see to the east is about 350 meters away and, once they leave here, the trip will take about 12 minutes 20 seconds, including a brief stop at Station B3 for a panorama and another short rest stop just before the get to the top of the slope.
+They will reach the top of that slope at about 133:19:57, just before they make their final stop at Station C-Prime.
+Here, Al is overestimating the time it will take them to reach the top of the slope, which is probably not surprising given the effort they have put in since leaving Station B2.
+In fact, it took them just about 6 minutes and 44 seconds, including one intermediate stop, to travel about 185 meters from B2 to their present location.
+The top of the slope they can see to the east is about 385 meters away and, once they leave here, the trip will take about 12 minutes 20 seconds, including a brief stop at Station B3 for a panorama and another short rest stop just before the get to the top of the slope.
 It is not clear if they are overestimating the distance or the effort that will be required.
 Their frustration may be contributing.]133:06:56 Mitchell: Let's look at that (traverse) map ( 0.8 Mb ).

 133:06:58 Shepard: And what I'm proposing is perhaps we use that as the turnaround point.
 It seems to me that we spend a lot more time in traverse if we don't, and we don't get very many samples.

 133:07:10 Haise: Roger, Al. And, just a couple of questions they have up now.
 They'd like you to note if you do see any dust, particularly on the top surfaces of boulders in the area.
 And, any comparisons between the boulders you see distributed around.
 Are they all the same or do some types appear different?